RaspberryPiFoundation/cci-community-wordpress-theme/README.md

 See the WordPress guide for more information: https://developer.wordpress.org/themes/functionality/localization/ along with this tutorial: https://premium.wpmudev.org/blog/how-to-translate-a-wordpress-theme

 In particular, the club registration form (`template-parts/form-register-club.php`) and the 404 page (`404.php`) contain strings that will require translating.

+Right-to-left languages are supported via the `rtl.css` file.
+See https://codex.wordpress.org/Right_to_Left_Language_Support